jamedeus/micropython-smarthome/CLI/readme_advanced.md

 [![pipeline status](https://gitlab.com/jamedeus/micropython-smarthome/badges/master/pipeline.svg)](https://gitlab.com/jamedeus/micropython-smarthome/-/commits/master)
 [![CLI tool coverage report](https://gitlab.com/jamedeus/micropython-smarthome/badges/master/coverage.svg?job=test_cli&key_text=CLI+Coverage&key_width=90)](https://gitlab.com/jamedeus/micropython-smarthome/-/commits/master)

-# Advanced Command Line Tools
+# Legacy tools

 This page documents individual tools called by the interactive menus in [`smarthome_cli`](CLI/smarthome_cli.py).
 These were originally standalone tools but have been deprecated in favor of the more user-friendly combined script.
 All of the arguments documented below can also be passed to `smarthome_cli` (see [here](CLI/readme.md#command-line-arguments) for details).
+This page is mostly retained for development documentation.

 Tools:
 * [`api_client.py`](CLI/api_client.py): Send API commands and view responses